LiliyaKazykhanova/SF_DS/NLP_PROJECTS/PROJECT_4/README.md

 Token Classification (NER)

 **Case Description**:
-In this notebook we will train a Named Entity Recognition (NER) model using multilingual language model (mBERT).
+In this notebook we will train a Named Entity Recognition (NER) model using RuBERT.

 **Technical Task**
 * Using the data to build a model that predicts NER tags.